TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

             11. UNIVERSOUNIVERSOModern general entertainment for Latinos, bringing the world's top sports franchises and edgy, emotional programming to more than 40 million households.UNIVERSO
             12. USA NetworkUSA NetworkA powerful portfolio of scripted and unscripted drama and comedy originals seen in more than 102 million U.S. homes.
 USA Network
         4. Digital Businesses
-            1. AwesomenessAwesomenessAwesomeness is a leading multi-platform media company defining the future of entertainment.Awesomeness
-            2. BluprintBluprintBluprint
+            1. BluprintBluprintBluprint
-            3. FandangoFandangoThe nation's leading moviegoer destination.
+            2. FandangoFandangoThe nation's leading moviegoer destination.
 Sells tickets to more than 24,000 screens nationwide.Fandango
-            4. GolfNowGolfNowUses leading-edge technology to offers nearly 2 million registered golfers more ways to stay connected to their favorite courses and tee times.GolfNow
+            3. GolfNowGolfNowUses leading-edge technology to offers nearly 2 million registered golfers more ways to stay connected to their favorite courses and tee times.GolfNow
-            5. HuluHuluA premium streaming TV destination that seeks to captivate and connect viewers with the stories they love.Hulu
+            4. HuluHuluA premium streaming TV destination that seeks to captivate and connect viewers with the stories they love.Hulu
-            6. SportsEngineSportsEngineHelping the world play smarter and live more, SportsEngine, Inc., an NBC Sports Group company, is the leading provider of Sport Life Management web software and mobile applications for youth, amateur, and professional sports.SportsEngine
+            5. SportsEngineSportsEngineHelping the world play smarter and live more, SportsEngine, Inc., an NBC Sports Group company, is the leading provider of Sport Life Management web software and mobile applications for youth, amateur, and professional sports.SportsEngine
         5. Film

             1. DreamWorks AnimationDreamWorks AnimationDreamWorks Animation